micmejia/bible-dump/NKJV/Nehemiah/Neh 7.md

 the sons of Neziah, and the sons of Hatipha.

 ###### 57
-The sons of Solomon's servants: the sons of Sotai, the sons of Sophereth, the sons of [^p]Perida,
+The sons of Solomon's servants: the sons of Sotai, the sons of Sophereth, the sons of Perida,

 ###### 58
 the sons of Jaala, the sons of Darkon, the sons of Giddel,

 ###### 59
-the sons of Shephatiah, the sons of Hattil, the sons of Pochereth of Zebaim, and the sons of [^q]Amon.
+the sons of Shephatiah, the sons of Hattil, the sons of Pochereth of Zebaim, and the sons of Amon.

 ###### 60
 All the Nethinim, and the sons of Solomon's servants, _were_ three hundred and ninety-two.

 ###### 61
-And these _were_ the ones who came up from Tel Melah, Tel Harsha, Cherub, [^r]Addon, and Immer, but they could not identify their father's house nor their lineage, whether they _were_ of Israel:
+And these _were_ the ones who came up from Tel Melah, Tel Harsha, Cherub, Addon, and Immer, but they could not identify their father's house nor their lineage, whether they _were_ of Israel:

 ###### 62
 the sons of Delaiah, the sons of Tobiah, the sons of Nekoda, six hundred and forty-two;

 ###### 63
-and of the priests: the sons of Habaiah, the sons of [^s]Koz, the sons of Barzillai, who took a wife of the daughters of Barzillai the Gileadite, and was called by their name.
+and of the priests: the sons of Habaiah, the sons of Koz, the sons of Barzillai, who took a wife of the daughters of Barzillai the Gileadite, and was called by their name.

 ###### 64
 These sought their listing _among_ those who were registered by genealogy, but it was not found; therefore they were excluded from the priesthood as defiled.

 ###### 65
-And the [^t]governor said to them that they should not eat of the most holy things till a priest could consult with the Urim and Thummim.
+And the governor said to them that they should not eat of the most holy things till a priest could consult with the Urim and Thummim.

 ###### 66
 Altogether the whole assembly _was_ forty-two thousand three hundred and sixty,